LBraeschke/typescript-discriminating-unions-taks/README.md

 ### 4) Make the list-storage generic
 Currently, the `ListStorage` allows us to store, retrieve and count objects of type `any`.
 Use generics so we no longer bypass TypeScript's type system.

+Don't forget that `triangleStorage`, `rectangleStorage` and `circleStorage` need to explicitly set the generic's type when calling `ListStorage`'s constructor.

 _You will need to modify `list-storage.ts`._